SindhuThalla/Cancer_Research/README.md

 # Running the Tests
-To run the tests, run the following command in a terminal: npm run cy:run_spec for headless mode npm run cy:run_browser to run the tests on both Chrome and edge browsers.
+To run the tests, run the following command in a terminal: npm run cy:run_spec for headless mode npm run cy:run_browser to run the test on both Chrome and edge browsers by performing Cross browser testing.

 # Test Cases